glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ## Piston Torque Generation

 The added static temperature change from combustion directly raises the static pressure of the piston chamber.
+This change in pressure drives the piston head down, creating a torque that drives the camshaft, and thus, the engine.

-Modifying our piston struct to support a combustion chamber:
+Modifying the piston to support a combustion chamber:

 ```
 struct piston